These Bourbon Bacon Chocolate Chunk Cookies are a great cookie recipe incorporating bacon, bourbon and chocolate. It’s unique and delicious!

 Well, I had a little back-and-forth chat with them, and they ended up sending me a bottle to sample.
 We were happy to add it to our bar so future guests can enjoy Maker’s Mark.
 And I was thrilled to use it to make these Bourbon Bacon Chocolate Chunk Cookies!
 I adapted the recipe slightly, but I’m sure the result was just the same.

 My husband says, “They’re a total score!”
 You can definitely taste the bacon in there since you use some of the bacon fat as part of the fat in the recipe.
-My son took some to school and said that he barely got to eat them because his friends were all fighting over his BACON COOKIES!

 Here are a few more recipes using whisky that you might like to try: